sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 **VERY IMPORTANT** It is very important you do not suspend your lab environment.
-When the environment goes into suspend mode, it is likely that the Rook-Ceph shared storage gets corrupted.
+When the environment goes into suspend mode, it is likely that the Rook-Ceph shared storage will get corrupted.

 it is a good practice to shut down ICP before powering down your environment.
-A script has been included to handle that; its use will be explained in later sections.
+A script has been included to do this - it is `./icpStopStart` and you should run it from the Master Node when signed on as **root**.
-- When you power down your environment, you can safely use the `Power off` option, because the shared storage can interfere with the normal graceful shutdown method.
-So far, we are not aware of `Power off` causing any problems.
+- Having run `./icpStopStart stop`, you can  power down the Skytap environment safely using the `Power off` option.
+The shared storage can interfere with the normal "graceful shutdown" method.
+We are not aware of `Power off` causing any problems.
-- If you find that your components (eg ACE or MQ or ES or API Connect) are not starting properly, we suggest that you execute the `./icpStopStart.sh stop` script as detailed later (you may need to execute it more than once).
+- If you find that your components (eg ACE or MQ or ES or API Connect) are not starting properly, and you have 30 minutes to spare, you can execute `./icpStopStart.sh stop` from the Master Node when signed on as `root`.
 When this script finishes, execute `./icpStopStart.sh start`.
 Note that it can take around 30 minutes for ICP and all the ICP4I components to start completely.

-You can access the Master Node and the Developer Image directly via the Skytap UI.
-This is functional, but can be cumbersome to work with because it is not intuitive to copy and paste into and out of Skytap, especially for the non X-Windows based environments.
+You can access the Master Node and the Developer Image directly via the sessions provided from the Skytap UI.
+This is functional, but it is not intuitive to copy and paste into and out of Skytap, especially for the non X-Windows based environments.

-As well as using the sessions provided by Skytap, you could also SSH into the Master Node and the Developer Image.
-You can find out the addresses for SSH in your Skytap Environment window under `Networking` and `Published services`.
-The Published Services set up for you will be for the SSH Port (22) under the `CIP Master` node.
+As well as using the sessions provided by the Skytap UI, you could also SSH into the Master Node and the Developer Image.
+ - You can find  the addresses for SSH in your Skytap Environment window under `Networking` and `Published services`.
+ -The Published Services set up for you will be for the SSH Port (22) under the `CIP Master` node.
 The published service will look something like `services-uscentral.skytap.com:10000`.
-(Your environment will probably have a different port.)
-You can then SSH to the relevant image.
+ - You can then SSH to the relevant image.

 Password-less SSH has also been enabled between the Master Node and the other nodes in the environment.